-Figure 5.11 Model-data comparison of surface temperature anomalies for the mid-Holocene (6 ka).
+Figure 5.11: Model-data comparison of surface temperature anomalies for the mid-Holocene (6 ka).
 MTCO is the mean temperature of the coldest month; MTWA is the mean temperature of the warmest month.
-Top panels are pollen-based reconstructions of Bartlein et al. (2011) with anomalies defined as compared to modern, which varies among the records.
-The bulk of the records fall within the range of 5.5 to 6.5 ka, with only 3.5% falling outside this range.
-Middle panels are corresponding surface temperature anomalies simulated by the Paleoclimate Modelling Intercomparison Project Phase II (PMIP2) and Paleoclimate Modelling Intercomparison Project Phase 5 (CMIP5) models for 6 ka as compared to pre-industrial.
+Top panels are pollen-based reconstructions of Bartlein et al., (2011) with anomalies defined as compared to modern, which varies among the records.
+The bulk of the records fall within the range of 5.5-6.5 ka, with only 3.5% falling outside this range.
+Middle panels are corresponding surface temperature anomalies simulated by the PMIP2 and PMIP3/CMIP5 models for 6 ka as compared to pre-industrial.
 Bottom panels contain boxplots for reconstructions (grey), for model ensembles and for the individual CMIP5 models interpolated to the locations of the reconstructions.
-Included are OA (ocean-atmosphere), OAV (ocean-atmosphere-vegetation), and OAC (ocean-atmosphere-carbon cycle) models.
+Included are OA (Ocean-Atmosphere), OAV (Ocean-Atmosphere-Vegetation), and OAC (Ocean-Atmosphere-Carbon cycle) models.
 The boxes are drawn using the 25th, 50th and 75th percentiles (bottom, middle and top of the box, respectively), and whiskers extend to the 5th and 95th percentiles of data or model results within each area.
-The northern extratropics are defined as 30°N to 90°N and the tropics as 30°S to 30°N. For additional model-data comparisons for the mid-Holocene, see Section 9.4.1.4 and Figures 9.11 and 9.12.
+The northern extratropics are defined as 30°N-90°N and the tropics as 30°S-30°N. For additional model-data comparisons for the mid-Holocene, see Section 9.4.1.4 and Figures 9.11 and 9.12.